Prem-Deep9/Multiclass-Classifaction-using-Binary-Perceptron/README.md

+# Project Objectives
-Implementing Binary Perception from scratch using Python.
+- Implementing Binary Perception from scratch using Python.
+- Achieving Multiclass Classification on given data, Using One-vs-One and One-vs-Rest approaches.
+- Implementing Regularisation in the One-vs-Rest approach, observing the accuracies for multiple Regularisation coefficient values.

 # Binary Perceptron
 The Perceptron algorithm is one of the earliest supervised machine learning techniques used to classify data points into two groups.
 This algorithm was invented by Frank Rosenblatt in 1958 and was used to identify different types of shapes.
 A perceptron is a model of a single neuron.\